 - Please read all of the information on this page before completing your application.

-- We will notify you in April with our decision about which applicants and workshops have been selected.
+- We will notify you in late March with our decision about which applicants and workshops have been selected.
 A proposed teaching schedule will be sent to all selected teachers several weeks before online registration begins.

 Zimfest strives to assemble a teaching staff of highly experienced teachers and accomplished musicians best suited to the needs of the festival.
 A successful teaching application will demonstrate both the applicant’s expertise in the proposed instrument or musical style, as well as a proven record of teaching excellence as shown in references and previous workshop evaluations.